 - Arrange the remaining eggplant slices on top.
 Spread them with the remaining marinara sauce and sprinkle with the remaining mozzarella and with the parmesan.

-- Bake the eggplant casserole until golden and bubbly, for about 15 minutes.
+- Bake the casserole until golden and bubbly, for about 15 minutes.
 Allow it to cool for 10 minutes before serving.

 Notes

 - Since the leftovers are so good, it's not a bad idea to double the recipe.
 If you wish to double it, bake the casserole in a 2-quart baking dish.
+You'll need two baking sheets for the initial step of roasting the eggplant slices.

 Nutrition per Serving

-Vered DeLeeuw
+Vered DeLeeuw says